wanderview/wanderview.github.com/source/_posts/2015-10-13-patching-resources-in-service-workers.markdown

 Diff'ing and Patching
 ---------------------

-When I first considers delta encoding, I searched for a good diff/patch algorithm implemented in javascript.
+When I first considered delta encoding, I searched for a good diff/patch algorithm implemented in javascript.
 At the time I didn't find much that was suitable.
 It seemed most libraries were either focused on creating traditional UNIX diff output or wrappers around native code.
 I needed